nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 **Profiles**

-The profiles for the two acknowledgement messages has been replaced by a single response message.
+The Profiles for the two acknowledgement messages has been replaced by a single response message.
-The profile for ITK3 Message Definition has been changed to use a FHIR code system instead of an NHS Digital defined one.
+The Profile for ITK3 Message Definition has been changed to use a FHIR code system instead of an NHS Digital defined one.

 **Specification Structure**